mathiasbno/three-starmap/readme.md

 #### Settings

 Settings are buildt up in two parts, the debug part and the stars setting part.
-Pass this object to the `Star` class.
+Pass this object to the `Stars` class.

 Settings below is the _default values_, if you dont intend to change them you can skip them.